sbajaj7/UIC-Human-Resource-ReVamp/README.md

 <p>This is an internal tool which is used at University of Illinois.<p>

 <br><br>
+This is the Home Page of the website with 4 sections: Prospective Employees, Employees, HR Staff & Managers, Contact Us.
+These 4 sections are buckets with various sub-options under the drop drop list.
 <a href="url"><img src="https://github.com/sbajaj7/UIC-Human-Resource-ReVamp/blob/master/one.PNG" align="left" height="800" width="1000" ></a>
 <br><br>
 <a href="url"><img src="https://github.com/sbajaj7/UIC-Human-Resource-ReVamp/blob/master/two.PNG" align="left" height="800" width="1000" ></a>